hotosm/tasking-manager/docs/setup-docker.md

 *Notes.*

 1. It is important to set the hotosm/tasking-manager remote as origin.
-2. When a new client module or server requirement is included within their respective files, remember to rebuild dockerfile image, executing the following command
+2. When a new frontend module or backend requirement is included within their respective files, remember to rebuild dockerfile image, executing the following command
 ```
 make build
 ```